An American Enigma: Sister Nazarena

 The nuns of Sant’ Antonio wove special palm branch crosses to be used at the Vatican Palm Sunday procession.
 This same work Sr. Nazarena would do year-round in her cell.
 Concerning work, she wrote the following in a small Rule for an Anchoress: “She shall make a special commitment never to allow herself a single idle moment nor to waste a minute of time.”
 Indeed, Sr. Nazarena perhaps overextended herself in work at times.
 The sisters in her community praised her, saying, "Sr. Nazarena does the work of two sisters!"
 In the weeks preceding Palm Sunday, she worked up to twelve hours a day.

 Like the medieval anchoresses of Europe, Sr. Nazarena would attend Mass each morning and receive the Eucharist through a grille.
 She organized the remainder of her day along simple terms until she retired around nine-thirty at night.
 She slept between three to four hours.

 Understanding the Mystery

 Sr. Nazarena was a highly gifted woman.
 She was an excellent student, musician, and seemed to be a born achiever.
 By all accounts, she was a very determined person and destined for great things.
 Moreover, men were attracted to her, and she was briefly engaged to be married.

-Or was it?
-As the mystic St John of the Cross said, “One act of pure love is of more value to souls than all exterior activities.”
-In other words, intercessory prayer can affect more positive change in the world, than external activity.
+In other words, intercessory prayer can affect greater change in the world than external activity, despite its apparent idleness.
 God called Julia Crotta to be as another Moses: to pray and fast in the desert for the benefit of humanity.

 She faithfully answered this call and was undaunted by the many obstacles in realizing it.
 In accord with her musical background, she wanted her life to be as a hidden “song of love,” expressed through a daily oblation for love of God and on behalf of souls.
 How many souls did she assist toward the Promised Land?
 God alone knows, but ultimately, it is in the light of eternity that sense may be made of her enigma.